-The Council continued support to local business by maintaining local discretionary business rate reliefs and other reliefs.
+The Council continued support local business by maintaining local discretionary business rate reliefs and other reliefs.
 Building of the new leisure centre at Braywick Park is underway with expected completion during 2019 along with other Maidenhead town centre regeneration projects.

-The 2018/19 audited accounts have been audited by Deloitte LLP for the first time this year as a result of a tender process undertaken across the country.
+The 2018/19 accounts will be audited by Deloitte LLP for the first time this year as a result of a tender process undertaken across the country.